 Cape Breton is home to some of the best skiing and snowboarding in the Maritimes.
 Not far from Sydney, you’ll find Ski Ben Eion, where they’ve been carving and tucking for over 50 years.
-In fact, they’re celebrating 52 years on January 18.
+In fact, they celebrated 52 years on January 18, 2020.
 You can join them for snacks, entertainment, exclusive sales in the Snow Sport Depot, and, of course, plenty of turns as you make your way down Redtail, Groovy Goose, Whiskey Jack, and more.

 Further north, near Ingonish and along the Cabot Trail is Ski Cape Smokey.
 The skiing is second only to the views here, with 11 runs across nearly 60 acres of skiable terrain.
 Ski Cape Smokey is in the midst of a beautiful (and extensive) revitalization, which will include the construction of a new gondola that will open up even more of the mountain in the future.
 You can get a sneak “peak” of what the future holds for Ski Cape Smokey when you hop aboard a snowmobile for a guided tour to the top of the mountain.
 Or, simply get in all the runs you can — they’re open every Friday through Monday.